Lars Nootbaar Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- Diamondbacks pitchers combined to allow 191 total home runs at a clip of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).

-- Kelly (0-2 with a 4.11 ERA and 15 strikeouts in 15 1/3 innings pitched) gets the start for the Diamondbacks, his fourth of the season.
+- The Diamondbacks are sending Jameson (2-0) to the mound for his second start of the season.

-- The righty's last time out came on Wednesday against the Milwaukee Brewers, when he threw six innings, surrendering three earned runs while allowing just one hit.
+- His last time out was on Wednesday against the Milwaukee Brewers, when the right-hander threw four scoreless innings while allowing three hits.

-- In three games this season, the 34-year-old has amassed an ERA of 4.11, with 8.8 strikeouts per nine innings.
-Opponents are batting .196 against him.

 © 2023 Data Skrive.
 All rights reserved.